-Types of Ebony Wood
+Different Types of Ebony Wood

 1. Ceylon Ebony (Scientific name: Diospyros ebenum)

-This ebony wood tree typically grows in Indonesia, Sri Lanka, and India.
-It gained its popularity and reached its highest peak during the 16th and 19th century, when almost all of the high quality, valuable furniture was being made with this type of ebony.
+This ebony typically grows in Indonesia, Sri Lanka and India.
+This ebony tree gained its popularity and reached its highest peak during the 16th and 19th century, when almost all of the high-quality, valuable furniture was made with this type of ebony.

 3. Gaboon Ebony or Gabon Ebony (Scientific name: Diospyros dendo)